Marin Čilić: 2011: Sixth ATP title

-2012: Seventh and eighth ATP titles
+2012: Two ATP titles

 Čilić did not play at the 2012 Australian Open, but did play at Indian Wells, where he lost in the second round to David Nalbandian.
 He was defeated by Juan Martín del Potro in the third round of Miami and the French Open.
 In June, Čilić won the Queen's Club Championships in London after his opponent in the final, David Nalbandian, was disqualified in the second set for aggravated behaviour, having kicked the hoarding around a linesman's chair, injuring the linesman.

 In the third round of Wimbledon, he beat Sam Querrey 7–6, 6–4, 6–7, 6–7, 17–15 in the second-longest match ever played at Wimbledon in 5 hours and 31 minutes.
 He subsequently lost to Andy Murray in the following round.
 In July 2012, Čilić became the first home player to win the Croatia Open after 22 years by defeating Marcel Granollers of Spain in the final.

 At the Summer Olympics, he reached the second round in the men's singles, beating Jürgen Melzer before losing to Lleyton Hewitt.
 In the men's doubles, he reached the quarterfinals with Ivan Dodig.

 Čilić was seeded 12th at the US Open, where he matched his 2009 effort in reaching the quarterfinals.
 He was defeated by the eventual champion Andy Murray despite winning the first set and leading 5–1 in the second set.